ClusterLabs/striker/README.md

 -------

 The Anvil! is supported commercially and in the open source tradition.
-Alteeve is a member of the "Cluster Labs" open source high availability community.
+Alteeve is a member of the "Cluster Labs" open source clustering community.
 Users can find support on freenode.net's '#clusterlabs' IRC channel and on the 'Cluster Labs - Users' mailing list:

 - http://clusterlabs.org/mailman/listinfo/users